microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaDirSyncFeature.md

 - `-Feature` specifies the directory synchronization feature to turn on or off.
 - `-Enable` specifies whether the specified features are turned on for the company.
+- `-TenantId` Specifies the unique ID of the tenant.

 ## Parameters